mmondics/aiops-z/README.md

 In this demonstration, you have seen some of the capabilities of Turbonomic Application Resource Management of an OpenShift on IBM Z cluster.
 Turbonomic has many more capabilities that were not covered in this demonstration, which you can read more about in the [Turbonomic Documentation](https://www.ibm.com/docs/en/tarm/8.7.5?topic=documentation-getting-started) as well as in this [IBM article](https://developer.ibm.com/articles/understanding-application-resource-management-using-turbonomic/).

-## IBM Cloud Pak for Watson AIOps
+## IBM Cloud Pak for AIOps

-### Overview of IBM Cloud Pak for Watson AIOps
+### Overview of IBM Cloud Pak for AIOps

-IBM Cloud Pak for Watson AIOps is an AIOps platform that deploys advanced, explainable AI using the IT Operations (ITOps) toolchain data so that you can confidently **assess, diagnose, and resolve incidents** across mission-critical workloads.
+IBM Cloud Pak for AIOps is an AIOps platform that deploys advanced, explainable AI using the IT Operations (ITOps) toolchain data so that you can confidently **assess, diagnose, and resolve incidents** across mission-critical workloads.

 With this Cloud Pak, you can increase your customer satisfaction by **proactively avoiding incidents and accelerating your time to resolution**.

 **The scale of IT systems and their complexity is continually increasing** over the last few years because of digital transformation, containerization, and hybrid cloud adoption.
 IT teams are being inundated with routine maintenance activities and expanding cloud services, leaving them little or no time to contribute toward innovation.
 To accelerate business automation, reduce complexity, save costs, and automate regular tasks, companies must use the power of AI.

-IBM Cloud Pak for Watson AIOps helps you **uncover hidden insights from multiple sources of data**, such as logs, metrics, and events.
+IBM Cloud Pak for AIOps helps you **uncover hidden insights from multiple sources of data**, such as logs, metrics, and events.
 The Cloud Pak **delivers those insights directly into the tools that your teams already use**, such as Slack or Microsoft Teams, in near real-time.

 ### Exploring the CP4AIOps Console

-78. **Navigate to your IBM Cloud Pak for Watson AIOps dashboard.
+78. **Navigate to your IBM Cloud Pak for AIOps dashboard.
 If you do not have the address for this, reach out to your CP4WAIOps administrator.**

     ![cp4waiops-login](images/cp4waiops-login.png)